Commerce Exam > Commerce Notes > Accountancy Class 11 > NCERT Solution - Introduction to Accounting

 FAQs on NCERT Solution - Introduction to Accounting - Accountancy Class 11 - Commerce

-1. What is accounting in commerce?
+1. What is the importance of accounting in business?

 2. What are the basic principles of accounting?